Moss Stitch Crochet Dishcloth

 The moss stitch crochet dishcloth pattern can be crocheted up in just about any dishcloth yarn that you have on hand.
 It works up quick and easy, and is also super easy to increase or decrease to any size that you want.

-You can easily adjust the width for a placemat or a coaster to match.
-Another option is to sew two dishcloths together for a thick hotpad or potholder.
+You can easily make a complete kitchen set by adjusting the width for a placemat or a coaster to match.
+Another option is to sew two dishcloths together for use as a hotpad or potholder.

-The moss stitch yields to a beautiful drape, which makes it ideal for washing dishes.
-Another bonus is a lot of chain-one spaces, which can help to speed up the drying time.
+The moss stitch yields to a soft drape, which makes it ideal for washing dishes.
+Another bonus is the chain-one spaces, which can help to speed up the drying time.